youngbald/Poll-votes-Django-Project-/README.md

-# Poll-votes-Django-Project-
+Poll-votes-Django-Project

-This project is created based on Django python, process followed by https://docs.djangoproject.com/en/4.0/intro/ It gives you basic understanding about Django, notice that the database used is SQLlite.
+This project is based on Django, a Python web framework.
+It follows the instructions in the Django documentation.
+The database used in this project is SQLite.
-There are many built in documents, it makes you build your website more convinience and easy to understand.

----

-This document contains commands to run the program, and output for these commands.
+This document contains the commands to run the program and the output for each command.

+Copy code
 py -m django --version
 django-admin startproject mysite
 py manage.py runserver